guilbaults/TrailblazingTurtle/README.md

 To use it, copy `example/local.py` to `userportal/local.py`.
 The other functions are documented in `common.py` if any other overrides are needed for your environment.

-To quickly test and bypass authentification, add this line to `userportal/settings/99-local.conf`.
+To quickly test and bypass authentication, add this line to `userportal/settings/99-local.conf`.
 Other local configuration can be added in this file to override the default settings.

 ```
 AUTHENTICATION_BACKENDS.insert(0, 'userportal.authentication.staffRemoteUserBackend')